Skip to main content

 When you arm the app, it continuously compares depth frames.
 A person walking through a doorway creates a large, sustained depth change that is unmistakable.
 Alarmist filters out noise (curtains, pets, reflections) by requiring consistent motion across multiple consecutive frames within a configurable distance band.

 The pipeline has two stages.
 Stage A is low-power monitoring: the LiDAR scans, Alarmist compares frames, and nothing happens until real motion is detected.
 Stage B is the trigger: the alarm sounds at full volume (ignoring Silent Mode), the flashlight turns on, and a photo is captured as evidence.
 The whole sequence happens in a fraction of a second.
+You can also run in silent detection mode, which suppresses the siren while still capturing photos and logging events.

 Unlike camera-based motion detection, LiDAR depth sensing does not need any ambient light.
 Point your iPhone at a doorway in a pitch-black hotel room, arm the app, and sleep.
 If anyone enters, you will know immediately.